Val Thorens town sits at an altitude of 2300 metres making it the highest ski resort in Europe.

 Val Thorens to/from Geneva, Lyon and Grenoble airports in 3hrs and Chambéry airport in 2.5hrs (subject to weather and traffic).

-- Comfortable VW caravelles for 8 people.
+- Comfortable VW Caravelle for 8 people.

-- First Class and Business Class Services.
+- First Class and Business Class transfer services.

-- English speaking Professional drivers.
+- Professional, English speaking drivers.

 - Free child seats and boosters on request.